The Ballad of Frank Allen by Shane Adamczak

 An interview with Shane Adamczak.

-Describe your show in one sentence.
+Describe your show in five words.

 Anything else you want audiences to know about the show?

 I want you all to take a chance on our strange show.
 Seeing something different is what Fringe is all about.
 I promise you’ll leave smiling.
 Our work is for everyone from long-time theatre audiences, to comedy fans to first timers.
 Don’t worry, we’ve got your back.

 The 35th Edmonton International Fringe Theatre Festival is August 11 – 21.
 Tickets go on sale August 3 at noon and will be available at tickets.fringetheatre.ca.

 There is one comment

 […] we previewed The Ballad of Frank Allen last year, you mentioned when you wrote a short story about a little man living in another […]